-- 1, 16 ounce container of frozen sliced strawberries in syrup
+- 2 cups frozen sliced strawberries in syrup or sugared

 - 1 jalapeño sliced

-- Pour Prosecco into tequila and strawberry mixture before serving.
+- Pour Prosecco into tequila, cointreau, and strawberry mixture before serving.

 - Add slices of lime and jalapeño to a pitcher or each margarita individually as a garnish.

 - Apple Cider Whiskey Cocktail - October 7, 2022